 Supply chain & labor practices:

-They use bio-based or recycled LDPE packaging, zero waste office supplies, wind power suppliers, and Green Business certified buildings.
+They use bio-based or recycled LDPE packaging, zero waste office supplies, wind power suppliers, and Green Business-certified buildings.

 Inclusivity:

-Most fair trade dresses come in 0-12 or XS-XL sizes, but Ref also offers an extended size collection sizes 14-24.
+Most fair trade dresses come in 0-12 or XS-XL sizes, but Ref also offers an extended size collection of sizes 14-24.

 Community & charitable giving:

-4. Amour Vert
+6. Amour Vert

 Images by Amour Vert